lukaspatschil/federated_storage/README.md

 There are two scripts:

+### Worklow script
+This script simulates a possible workflow by using all CRUD operations.

+Run it with `python3 ./scripts/workflow.py`.

 ### Iot device dummy
 This script simulates an IoT device.
 It is used to populate the backend with data.

-Run it with `python3 ./scripts/iotdummy.py`.

-### Worklow script
-This script simulates a possible workflow by using all CRUD operations.

-Run it with `python3 ./scripts/workflow.py`.
+Run it with `python3 ./scripts/iotdummy.py [n]`.

+n ... specifies how many sensor data should be send if left empty the whole file will be sent.

 ## Technologys used